This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 Depending on your interests (and whether or not the Giants are in town), I’d recommend ending your evening with a baseball game at Oracle Park, or with a private champagne tasting at the San Francisco Champagne Society (SFCS).
 It’s about as cool as it sounds – just make sure to make a reservation in advance.

-San Francisco Day 3: Golden Gate Park, Golden Gate Bridge and Sausalito
+Day 3: Golden Gate Park, Golden Gate Bridge and Sausalito

 Begin Day 3 by exploring Golden Gate Park, an urban park that’s over 1,000 acres and home to gardens, museums and recreation areas.
-Personally, I love the California Academy of Sciences and the Japanese Tea Gardens.
+Personally, I love the California Academy of Sciences and the Japanese Tea Garden.

 You can get your tickets to the California Academy of Sciences online ahead of time here.